moaliSafaei/Machine_Learning/README.md

  8. Reporting Genres: The most and least frequent genres in the dataset will be reported.
 ### Results

-## Example 4: Classification of Perennial Plants Using K-Nearest Neighbors (KNN)
+## Example 4: Classification of musical releases Using different algorithms (KNN)
 #### Dataset: "musics.csv"
 Record companies tend to classify their records by AI methods.
 Such action benefits them by enhancing content recommendation, personalization, metadata management, etc.
 In Example_4, a comprehensive study was adopted to classify released songs from 2000 to 2020.
 At the end, the accuracy of each algorithm was evaluated and reported.